-Net cash used in investing activities decreased by \$8.8 million to \$2.7 million for the three months ended March 31, 2012 from \$11.5 million for the three months ended March 31, 2011.
-The decrease was primarily attributable to a \$9.1 million reduction in cash used for capital expenditures for the three months ended March 31, 2012 compared to the three months ended March 31, 2012 capital expenditures mainly resulted from leasehold improvements and facility expansions as well as investments in campuses, classroom furniture and shop technology.
+Net cash used in investing activities decreased by \$2.1 million to \$0.6 million for the three months ended March 31, 2013 from \$2.7 million for the three months ended March 31, 2012.
+The decrease was primarily attributable to a \$2.1 million reduction in cash used for capital expenditures for the three months ended March 31, 2013 compared to the three months ended March 31, 2012.
+Our 2013 capital expenditures mainly related to leasehold improvements, classroom furniture and shop technology.
+The decrease was a result of decreased demand for expenditures in these areas due to significant investments in prior periods.